emard/ulx3s-misc/examples/collatz/proj/README.md

 become 1.
 Noone knows why nor has a proof for this.

-This core implemepts abstract machine that applies bit shift and addition to simplify
+This core implemepts abstract machine that computes in base two.
+It applies bit shift and addition to simplify

     3*N+1 = (2*N+1)+N

+    1. Append 1 to the (right) end of the number in binary (giving 2n + 1);
+    2. Add this to the original number by binary addition (giving 2n + 1 + n = 3n + 1);
+    3. Remove all trailing 0s (that is, repeatedly divide by 2 until the result is odd).

 If numbers are explored in incremental order, it is sufficient to stop when value becomes